quayzar/git-optimized-wordpress/README.md

 Unless you've only just installed Composer, it's a good idea to run `composer self-update` before getting started.

  1. Open `composer.json`, add any plugin or theme dependencies at the bottom of the `"require"` section, and save.
-There is both a plugin ([Akismet](https://wordpress.org/plugins/akismet/)) and a theme ([Twenty Sixteen](https://wordpress.org/themes/twentysixteen/)) already in this section for reference.
+There are a few recommended plugins ([Akismet](https://wordpress.org/plugins/akismet/), [Duo Two-Factor Authentication](https://wordpress.org/plugins/duo-wordpress/), [Jetpack](https://wordpress.org/plugins/jetpack/), [Wordfence](https://wordpress.org/plugins/wordfence/), [WP-DBManager](https://wordpress.org/plugins/wp-dbmanager/)) and a theme ([Twenty Sixteen](https://wordpress.org/themes/twentysixteen/)) already in this section for reference.
 If you edit the dependencies, add the changes to the repository: `git add composer.json`
  2. Run Composer to install WordPress and all dependencies: `composer install`
  3. Add the Composer-generated lock file to the repository: `git add composer.lock`
  4. If you have any theme dependencies (such as a parent theme) that shouldn't be in the repository, adjust `.gitignore` to reflect, then add the changes to the repository: `git add .gitignore`